-Direct Express Auto Transport – Your Partner In Car Maintenance
+Direct Express Auto Transport – Maintain Your Car’s Drivability

-Unless you have a ton of time, tools, and automotive expertise, it’s hard to maintain a car completely on your own.
+It would be best if you had a ton of time, tools, and automotive expertise to maintain a car entirely on your own.
 You’re going to need some help along the way.
 That means working with a mechanic who can perform routine maintenance or automotive repairs if something unexpected breaks down.
 It also might mean working with a vehicle transporter.

-People ship cars for lots of different reasons: to a winter home, for work, for school, to a buyer etc. Anytime it’s impossible, inconvenient, or just unwanted to make a drive yourself, auto haulers are willing to make the drive for you and spare your car, truck, or SUV extensive wear and tear in the process.
+People ship cars for many different reasons: to a winter home, for work, for school, to a buyer, etc. Anytime it’s impossible, inconvenient, or just unwanted to make a drive yourself, auto haulers are willing to make the drive for you and spare your car, truck, or SUV extensive wear and tear in the process.

 When you need to find a vehicle hauler, rely on Direct Express Auto Transport.
 We created the first online car shipping quote calculator.
-Now, in just a minute or two, you can connect with auto transporters across the country who are traveling through your location on route to the destination where you want to send your vehicle(s).
-It’s surprisingly easy.
-It’s also safe when you protect your car from COVID-19.
-If you have any questions before or after you request a no-obligation shipping quote, please contact our team.
+We connect with auto transporters across the country who are traveling through your location en route to the destination where you want to send your vehicle(s).
+It’s surprisingly easy for you.